-Baylor > Counseling Center > Resources > Online for Students > Stalking
+Baylor > Counseling Center > Resources > Student Resources > Stalking

 Stalking is obsessive, repeated, frightening, or threatening behavior directed towards a person that makes a person concerned or afraid for his or her safety.